 The SOSPEX tool, written by Dario Fadda and Ed Chambers, allows users to explore the final data cubes produced by the data reduction pipeline.
 An overview of its use can be found on the AAS poster.
-(See also http://adsabs.harvard.edu/abs/2018AAS...23115011F)
+(See also "SOSPEX, an interactive tool to explore SOFIA spectral cubes")